vidhi-katre/vidhidemo/README.md

 # vidhidemo
-This is my first git repos
+This is my first git repository.
 Author-Vidhi Katre